Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 The surprisingly flat top of Útigönguhöfði.

-From here, the track became easier to follow.
-At least there were chains & ropes on the way down, and you could actually see where the path was going on this side.
+After a relieved stroll across the flat plateau on the top, the track became easier and much better to follow on the other side of Útigönguhöfði.
+It slides down steeply towards the Básar hut, but at least there are chains & ropes on the way down, and you can actually see where the path is going on this side.

-There was even a signpost on the top!
+There was even a rickety weather-beaten signpost on the top!

-Signposts, with the one pointing to Básar lying on the ground…
+Signposts, with the one pointing to Básar laying on the ground…

-View from the top of Útigönguhöfði down the other side to the Krossá river and Básar.
-At least there are chains & ropes on this side… 😉
+View from the top of Útigönguhöfði down the other side to Básar and the Krossá river.

 Back just in time